Chappa-Leeladhar/Data-Cleaning-And-EDA-in-SQL/README.md

    * Converted text date strings into proper MySQL 'DATE' objects using 'STR_TO_DATE()' and 'ALTER TABLE'.

 ---
+## Business Problem
+Gold traders and investors need to know when trading activity is unusually high, and whether there are recurring seasonal patterns — to time decisions and flag days worth investigating further.
+This project cleans raw gold price/volume data and analyzes it in MySQL to surface those patterns.

+---
 ## Exploratory Data Analysis & Key Questions
 ### 1. In which month most gold has been traded over the years?
 ```sql